What is a Darkfield Microscope?

-- It is useful for demonstration of very thin bacteria not visible under ordinary illumination, since the reflection of the light makes them appear larger.
+- It is useful for the demonstration of very thin bacteria not visible under ordinary illumination since the reflection of the light makes them appear larger.

 - This is a frequently used method for rapid demonstration of Treponema pallidum in clinical specimens.

-- It is also useful for demonstration of motility of flagellated bacteria and protozoa.
+- It is also useful for the demonstration of the motility of flagellated bacteria and protozoa.

 - It is more useful in examining external details, such as outlines, edges, grain boundaries and surface defects than internal structure.

-- Dark-field microscopy is a very simple yet an effective technique.
+- Dark-field microscopy is a very simple yet effective technique.

 - It is well suited for uses involving live and unstained biological samples, such as a smear from a tissue culture or individual, water-borne, single-celled organisms.

 - Considering the simplicity of the setup, the quality of images obtained from this technique is impressive.